solana-developers/solana-cookbook/README.md

 ### Contribution Rewards
 The first 25 successful contributors to the Solana Cookbook will get an exclusive Glasseater NFT from the [Superteam DAO](https://superteam.fun).
 Use this NFT to get direct access to exclusive Solana Ecosystem jobs.
 If you have already contributed, [claim your Glasseater NFT now](https://alpha.layer3.xyz/task/contribute-to-the-solana-cookbook)!

+### [NOTE: Documentation changes/edits will not be considered for Contribution Rewards]

 Happy Cooking!